Chappaquiddick incident: The crash

-Part-time Deputy Sheriff Christopher "Huck" Look left work by 12:30 a.m. on Saturday as a gate guard in uniform for the regatta dance, returned to Chappaquiddick Island in the yacht club's private boat, and drove east and south on Chappaquiddick Road toward his home.
+Part-time Deputy Sheriff Christopher "Huck" Look left work by 12:30 a.m. on Saturday, as a gate guard in uniform for the regatta dance, returned to Chappaquiddick Island in the yacht club's private boat, and drove east and south on Chappaquiddick Road toward his home.
 At around 12:40 a.m., after he passed the intersection with Dike Road, he saw a dark four-door sedan driven by a man, with a woman in the front seat, approaching and passing slowly in front of him.
-The car drove off the pavement onto Cemetery Road, and stopped.
-Thinking the occupants of the car might be lost, Look stopped and walked towards the other vehicle.
+The car drove off the pavement, onto Cemetery Road, and stopped.
+Thinking the occupants might be lost, Look stopped and walked towards the other vehicle.
 When he was 25 to 30 ft away, the car reversed and started backing up towards him.
-As he called out to offer help, the car moved forward and veered quickly eastward onto Dike Road, speeding away and leaving a cloud of dust.
-Look recalled that the car's license plate began with an L and contained two 7s, consistent with Kennedy's license L78–207 on his Oldsmobile Delmont 88.
-He returned to his car, and continued on his way south.
-Look's version, if true, leaves over an hour of Kennedy's time with Kopechne unaccounted before the crash.
+As he called out to offer help, the car moved forward and veered, quickly, eastward onto Dike Road, speeding away and leaving a cloud of dust.
+Look recalled that the car's license plate began with an L and contained two 7s, consistent with Kennedy's license plate (L78–207) on his Oldsmobile Delmont 88.
+He returned to his car and continued on his way south.
+Look's version, if true, leaves over an hour of Kennedy's time with Kopechne unaccounted for before the crash.

-About a minute later, Look saw Kennedy's party guests Nance and Mary Ellen Lyons, and Ray LaRosa, dancing in a conga line down the middle of Chappaquiddick Road, a short distance south of Dike bridge.
+About a minute later, Look saw Kennedy's party guests, Nance and Mary Ellen Lyons, and Ray LaRosa, dancing in a conga line down the middle of Chappaquiddick Road, a short distance south of Dike Road bridge.
 He stopped to ask if they needed a ride, which they declined.
-LaRosa and the Lyons sisters corroborated Look's testimony about meeting him in the road and the verbal exchange, but they were unsure of the time.
+LaRosa and the Lyons sisters corroborated Look's testimony about meeting him on the road and the verbal exchange, but they were unsure of the time.
 They also said they saw a vehicle driving north on Chappaquiddick Road, which they could not describe in any detail.

 Dike Road leads 7/10 mi to Dike Bridge, a wooden structure angled obliquely to the road, crossing the channel connecting Cape Pogue Pond to the north and Poucha Pond to the south, leading eastward to a barrier beach known as Tom's Neck Point.
 At the time, the bridge was not fitted with guardrails.
-A fraction of a second before Kennedy reached the bridge, he applied his brakes and lost control of the car, which launched over the southern end of the bridge, plunged nose-first into the channel, and flipped over, resting on its roof.
+A fraction of a second before Kennedy reached the bridge, he applied his brakes and lost control of the car, which launched over the southern end of the bridge, plunged nose-first into the channel, and flipped over, resting on its roof in six to eight feet of water.